 The story of the Minoans came to an abrupt and tragic end around 1500 BCE, when a nearby volcanic island known as Thera exploded.
 The Thera eruption was one of the worst in recorded history.
 Thera was completely destroyed, and a massive tsunami struck the north coast of Crete, which would have destroyed any ships in port at the time.
 Volcanic ash then fell on Crete, causing the loss of most of their agricultural crops.

 The eruption of Thera, in conjunction with several large earthquakes, severely dammaged the Minoan civilization.
-In addition, the Mycenaean Greeks, attracted by the great wealth of the Minoans, took advantage of these natural disasters, and launched a military invasion.
-Around that time, archeologists tell us that the Minoans seem to have completely disappeared, leaving behind their beautiful palaces and once-thriving cities.
+In addition, the Mycenaean Greeks, attracted by the great wealth of the Minoans, took advantage of these natural disasters and launched a military invasion.
+Archeologists tell us that around that time the Minoans seem to have completely disappeared, leaving behind their beautiful palaces and once-thriving cities.

 Meanwhile, at Tyre and Sidon in Phoenicia, excavations reveal that around 1450 BCE both cities became permanantly repopulated, and quickly grew into vibrant centers of trade.
 Yet another clue comes to us from their system of writing, known as the Phoenician abjad.
 As Sir Arthur Evans was quick to note, many of the symbols in the Phoenician abjad are almost identical to those used in the Cretan hieroglyphs.